united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 return [msg_write_back,msg];
 ```
 34. Ensure that "Outputs" is set to 2 in the function node.
-35. Connect the bottom output of the function node from step 17 to the function node.
+35. Connect the bottom output of the *state-change-simulator* function node to the function node.
 36. Create another function node from the palette to the flow.
 This function will publish the produced amount to the UNS.
-37. Double-click the function node and set the following code:
+37. Double-click the function node, set the name `produced-amount-publisher`, and set the following code:
 {{< codenew file="../../../static/js/getstarted/produce-amount-publisher.js" >}}

 38. Ensure that "Outputs" is set to 2 in the function node.
-39. Connect the bottom output of the function node from step 33 to the function node.
+39. Connect the bottom output of the *produced-amount-incrementar* function node to the function node.
 40. Drag a mqtt out node from the palette to the flow.
 41. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server,
 you can leave the topic empty as we have already set it in the function node.
-42. Connect the top output of the function node from step 37 to the mqtt node.
+42. Connect the top output of the *produced-amount-publisher* function node to the mqtt node.
 43. Create a function node from the palette to the flow.
 This function will randomly scrap some products.
-44. Double-click the function node and set the following code:
+44. Double-click the function node, set the name `products-scrap` and set the following code:
 ```javascript
 // This works for us, as we produce one at a time msg.badQuantity = msg.quantity;